CompTIA Data+ Practice Test (DA0-002)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-How does augmentation differ from creating a derived variable?
+How does data masking differ from anonymization?

 Answer Description